Glutamate-rich protein 4

-Glutamate-rich protein 4 is encoded by the gene ERICH4 and can be otherwise known as chromosome 19 open reading frame 69 (C19orf69).
+Glutamate-rich protein 4 is a protein which in humans is encoded by the gene ERICH4 (previously C19orf69).
 ERICH4 is highly conserved in mammals and exhibits overexpression in tissues of the kidneys, terminal ileum, and duodenum.
-The function of ERICH4 has yet to be well understood by the scientific community but is suggested to contribute to immune inflammatory responses.
+The function of ERICH4 has yet to be well understood by the scientific community.

 Gene

 ERICH4 is located on the sense strand of 19q13.2 in humans, consists of 2,340 base pairs, and contains 2 exons.
 ERICH4, on the sense strand, is located within DMAC2 and next PCAT19 and B3NT8 which are all on the antisense strand.